-Samuel E. SaundersAssociate
+Samuel E. SaundersSpecial Counsel

-Sam also helps coordinate the Firm’s London office pro bono practice, with a particular focus on international development, sustainability and human rights matters.
+Sam has expertise on a broad range of clean energy, climate, sustainable finance and ESG matters and has authored numerous articles on these topics.
+He also maintains an active pro bono practice, with a particular focus on international development, sustainability and human rights matters.

 Prior to attending Stanford Law School, Sam obtained a B.S., M.S. and Ph.D. in civil and environmental engineering.